People and Story

 Bianca was the past president of the Hong Kong Association of Art Therapists 2017 – 2021.
 They hold multiple faculty positions at Lewis and Clark College, Antioch University Seattle, and the University of Hong Kong.

-Bianca is a PhD Candidate in Counselor Education and Supervision at Antioch University Seattle.
+Bianca has obtained a PhD in Counselor Education and Supervision at Antioch University Seattle.
 Their dissertation focuses on decentering Eurocentricity in art therapy through a deeper understanding of the transnational application and practice of art therapy.

 At MHL, Bianca takes the role of secretary in support of the mission and vision of this organization.